cafyrei/Maids/README.md

 private static final String DBPassword = ""; // default for XAMPP
 ```

----
-## 📷 Screenshots (Optional)

-> Add screenshots of your GUI here, such as:
-- Registration screen
-- Confirmation prompt
-- Database table view
----

 ## ✍️ License

 This project was for educational use only — feel free to improve or reuse for academic purposes.